ssaunderss/minecraft-server/README.md

 # minecraft-server
-Host your own minnecraft server on AWS to save money
+Host your own minecraft server on AWS to save money

 Hey you, yeah you!
 Want to create your own minecraft server without paying for a realm?
 Looking for an overkill solution to impress your friends?
 Look no further!